 When stress interrupts our sleep, we can either be annoyed or try a different path.
 I woke up and have already completed multiple things on the to-do list and find I am more alert than the nights I fret about being awake.

 I know I am not alone.
-I have had clients who complained that they were not sleeping and some that admitted it was taking a toll on them.
+I have clients who complain they were not sleeping and some admitted it was taking a toll on them.

 What do you think?
-Getting a good night’s sleep is critical to successful functioning whether we are an entrepreneur, employee, stay-at-home mom, job seeker, or student.
-Do you think giving yourself permission to try two stage sleep would help?
+Getting a good night’s sleep is critical to successful functioning whether you are an entrepreneur, employee, stay-at-home mom, job seeker, or student.
+Do you think giving yourself permission to try two-stage sleep would help?

 It’s good that doctors are recognizing that many things are not one way for everyone.
 I remember one of my professors from college who said that he only got about four hours of sleep a night.
 That’s really all he needed, and he was in good physical condition.
 I tend to sleep in a 6-8 hour block of time.
 You (and others) do better in phases.
 As long as it leads to feeling better during the day and more productivity, that is what matters!